Anita Harris: Television, stage and film career

 Since 1961, Harris has made numerous television appearances, mostly as a performer, occasionally as an actress, and her few film roles included a cameo as a casino singer in Death Is a Woman (1966) and co-starring roles in the comedy films Follow That Camel (1967) and Carry On Doctor (1967).
-Harris gained her role in the latter film while working in a revue Way Out in Piccadilly with Frankie Howerd.
-Backstage, he introduced her to the producer and director of the series resulting in the decision to cast Harris as well as Howerd.
-In December 1970, Thames Television debuted the children's television series Jumbleland which she co-produced and in which she starred as Witch Witt Witty.
+Harris gained her role in the latter film while working in a revue, Way Out in Piccadilly with Frankie Howerd.
+Backstage, he introduced her to the producer and director of the series, resulting in the decision to cast Harris as well as Howerd.
+In December 1970, Thames Television debuted the children's television series Jumbleland, which she co-produced and in which she starred as Witch Witt Witty.

 Harris worked with magician David Nixon for eight years in the 1970s.
 She appeared on the Morecambe and Wise Show in 1971 and 1973.
-In 1981, she was in the line-up for the Royal Variety Performance, singing "Burlington Bertie" This performance she reprised at the Queen Mother's 90th Birthday celebration at the London Palladium, in 1990, in the presence of the Queen, Princess Margaret and the Duke of Edinburgh in a large company of artistes presenting music hall, featuring many well known television and stage personalities.
-That same tribute to the star she had presented several times on the BBC's variety show, The Good Old Days.
-She was the subject of This Is Your Life on January 6, 1982, having been surprised by Eamonn Andrews at London's Talk of the Town.
+In 1981, she was in the line-up for the Royal Variety Performance, and sang "Burlington Bertie from Bow".
+This performance was reprised at the Queen Mother's 90th birthday celebration at the London Palladium, in 1990, in the presence of the Queen, Princess Margaret and the Duke of Edinburgh in a large company of artistes presenting music hall, featuring many well known television and stage personalities.
+The same tribute to the star she had presented several times on the BBC's variety show, The Good Old Days.
+She was the subject of This Is Your Life on 6 January 1982, having been surprised by Eamonn Andrews at London's Talk of the Town.
 Other television appearances up to 2001 included Boom Boom: The Best of the Original Basil Brush Show, French & Saunders and Bob Monkhouse: A BAFTA Tribute.